Take a page out of B.J.'s book and stop by Special Collections to read one of our chiropractic classics.

-This guide provides a general introduction to Special Services.
+This guide provides a general introduction to Special Collections & Archives.
 In this guide you will find information what types of collections we have and what types of services we provide, and some of our rules and policies.
 The guide is divided into the following pages:

-Special Services is comprised of three units: Special Collections, Palmer College Archives and the Digital Center.
+Special Collections and Archives is comprised of three units: Special Collections, Palmer College Archives, and the Digital Center.

 Our mission is to preserve and make accessible materials detailing the history of the Palmer College of Chiropractic, the wider chiropractic profession and related health care fields for today and future generations.

-Special Services contains more than 10,000 books and 2,500 journal volumes, and is considered the most comprehensive chiropractic historical resource in the world.
+The Special Collections & Archives department contains more than 10,000 books and 2,500 journal volumes, and is considered the most comprehensive chiropractic historical resource in the world.
 Archival material also includes Palmer's College Archives and other materials from the chiropractic profession.
 Resources in chiropractic, osteopathy, homeopathy, and other non-drug and non-surgical health sciences are collected, and are available for in-house use by researchers.